International Moving Company License #: FMC 022380N

 Visa and Immigration Essentials for Italians Moving to the USA

-Moving from Italy to the USA is an exciting and transformative step, but it’s also a journey that requires thorough preparation—especially when it comes to visas and immigration.
-The visa process is one of the most critical steps in ensuring your move is successful, as it defines how long you can stay in the United States and what activities you’re authorized to undertake there.
+The visa process is one of the most critical steps in your move from Italy to the USA.
+It defines how long you can stay in the United States and what activities you’re authorized to undertake there.
+With the right preparation, navigating this process is far more manageable than it appears.

 People enjoying outdoor dining at a lively street café with international flags and vibrant storefronts, capturing a festive European city atmosphere.